VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **CommandProcessor** class identifies the handler to receive the command by examining its list of registered handlers.

-There are a number of questions that arise from this implementation:
+This implementation gives rise to a number of questions:

 1. How do you limit delivering a command to a single recipient?
 2. Why have separate **CommandBus** and **EventBus** classes if they are so similar?
 3. How scalable is this approach?
-4. How robust is this approch?
+4. How robust is this approach?
 5. What is the granularity of a topic and a subscription?
 6. How are commands and events serialized?

-These questions are discussed in the following sections.
+The following sections discuss these questions.

-### How do you limit delivering a command to a single recipient?
+### How Do You Limit Delivering a Command To a Single Recipient?

 This discussion assumes you that you have a basic understanding of the differences between Windows Azure Service Bus queues and topics.
 For an